-Co-requisites: NUR 4010, NUR 4040, or permission of Nursing Department Chair
+Co-requisites: NUR 4010, NUR 4140, NUR 4141, or permission of Department of Nursing

-NUR 4850 SPEC IAL TOPICS IN NURSING (1 - 3 s.h.)
+NUR 4850 SPECIAL TOPICS IN NURSING (1-3)

-The NUR 4850 Special Topics course is a course designed relating around a specific nursing topic or area of specialty.
-The course allows for professors/instructors to offer more education relating to a specific nursing topic area of interest.
+The special topics course is a course designed relating to a specific nursing topic or area of specialty.
+The course allows professors/instructors to offer more education relating to a specific nursing topic area of interest.

-Prerequisites: Permission of Instructor
+Prerequisites: Permission of instructor